 We strongly recommend two pre-cruise nights and one post-cruise night in Quito or Guayaquil.
 Please inquire about adding these or other services to your trip.

 Activities : Birding, Child-Friendly, Hiking, Kayaking, Snorkeling

-Arrival by plane to San Cristóbal Island and transfer to La Pinta for cabin assignment, introductory briefing and lunch.
+Arrival by plane to San Cristóbal Island and transfer to La Pinta for introductions and lunch.

-Afternoon disembarkation (wet landing) on the eastern tip of the island.
-Pitt Point is an eroded tuff cone; the trail that ascends from the beach provides spectacular views of the shoreline.
-This is the only site in the Galápagos where the three species of boobies can be found together, as well as the two frigate species, plus a colony of bachelor sea lions along the beach.
-After the walk, if conditions are favorable, there is a chance to swim from the beach.
-Expedition plan for the next day and dinner.
+Land at Punta Pitt on the eastern tip of San Cristóbal Island.
+The trail that ascends from the beach provides spectacular views of the shoreline.
+Observe two frigate species, plus a colony of bachelor sea lions.
+After the walk, if conditions are favorable, there is a chance to swim from the beach and snorkel by an islet.

-Morning outing at Punta Suarez (dry landing) for an exciting walk on lava/boulder terrain to visit its unique sea bird colonies, including the waved albatrosses (April - December), boobies and swallow-tail gulls.
+Explore Punta Suarez for an exciting walk over hardened lava to visit its famous blowhole and unique sea bird colonies, including the waved albatrosses (April - December), boobies and swallow-tail gulls.
 Keep an eye out for red-green-black marine on your way back to the ship.

-In the afternoon, disembark (wet landing) at a white coral beach for a short walk to observe the sea lions, mockingbirds, finches or enjoy the beach.
-There is great snorkelling in this area (snorkeling equipment is available for guests at no extra cost), kayak or ride the glass-bottom boat.
-Briefing and dinner.
+In the afternoon, disembark at the white coral beach of Gardner Bay for a short walk to observe the sea lions, mockingbirds, finches and enjoy the beach.
+There is great snorkeling in this area; or choose to kayak or ride in the glass-bottom boat.